DhanushMuralidharan/CloudWiryHackathon/readme.md

 Once a user is authenticated, they can,

 - **Upload New files:** One can upload files of any type which includes but not limited to, .txt,.c,.php,.py,.html,.pdf etc!
+- **Download files:** Download files from the server to your system.
+File downloads to your default downloads folder!
 - **Rename existing files:** Files that already exist in the database can be renamed with no effort!
 - **Delete files:** You can permanently remove files from the database.
 But watch out!
 We don't do recycle bin, trash here!

 *Note: The application allows you to have multiple files with the same file names.
 As long as you are able to identify them, we are good!*